metacpan/metacpan-vagrant/vm_debian/README.md

 Following [these instructions](http://blog.codeboutique.com/post/creating-debian-squeeze-box-for-vagrant) but use wheezy basically.

-Root password: vagrant
+Set root password to: vagrant

-Use the vagrant public key option
+Use the vagrant public key option (makes it easier for our users)